Skip to content

 At this point, the writer explains that you’d be better off with a chapter book.
 The word count would allow for 5,000 to 15,000 words, which would be enough to get everything you want in the story while allowing for a full story arc.

 Again, the writer’s advice goes out the window.
-You still insist it be a picture book, even if it end up being a jammed-packed 64-page picture book.
+You still insist it be a picture book, even if it ends up being a jam-packed 64-page picture book.

 In this scenario, it goes on and on.
 You want more facts than story.
-You don’t want realistic behavior for the protagonist.
+You don’t want the protagonist to have realistic characteristics or behavior.
 In other words, you don’t want him to have any bad characteristics.

-In this type of situation, you put the pen in the writer’s hand and tie her hands behind her back.
+In this situation, you put the pen in the writer’s hand and tie her hands behind her back.

 Here’s another example.

 You’ve written a story about your pet.
-You think it’s wonderful and everyone will love it.
+You think it’s terrific, and everyone will love it.

 The problem is it’s poorly written: